How to Start a Restoration Company: What Do You Need to Know? January 19, 2018 – Posted in: Blog

 Tips for Increasing Your Net Profit

 Setting profit goals and checking net profit are ways to ensure that your restoration business is profitable.
 In your first year, the profits may be small because you are purchasing new equipment and getting your business set up.
 After that, you should be able to increase your net profit.
-Here are some tips to help you do it:
+Here are some tips to you do it:

-- Save on Equipment: Buying in bulk will help you with the costs of equipment and supplies.
+- Save on Equipment: Buying in bulk will you with the costs of equipment and supplies.
 Also, be sure you buy quality equipment to save on repair and replacement costs.
 There are other ways to save money when buying equipment, too.
-Shop around to get the best deal and use your buying power to negotiate discounts.
+Shop around to get the deal and use your buying power to negotiate discounts.
 When you save money on equipment and supplies, you bring down your overhead costs and increase your profits.

 - Save on Subcontractor Work: Anytime you have to hire a subcontractor, you lose a little control over the job and the budget.
 Whenever possible, develop the ability to handle work in-house, so you don’t need subcontractors.
 When you work with subcontractors, try to pay them by the job instead of by the hour.
-This way, you are not paying extra if the work takes longer than they initially estimated or they are working inefficiently and they are not able to pad the bill by working slowly.
+This way, you are not paying extra if the work takes longer than they initially estimated or they are working inefficiently and they are not able to pay the bill by working slowly.
 Try to cultivate relationships with the subcontractors you need frequently.
 They may be willing to give you a better rate since you bring them regular business.

 - Cash Flow Management: Cash flow can be a hidden drain on your profits if you do not keep it under control.
 Treat small expenditures with as much attention as large ones, because they can add up quickly.
 Be sure to track every dollar you spend, attribute it to the right job and claim it as a tax write-off when appropriate.
 Tracking purchasing and inventory carefully will keep you from wasting money on excess inventory.
-Consider using tracking software to help increase the efficiency of your operation.
+Consider using tracking software to increase the efficiency of your operation.

 - Do What Makes You Money: Jobs with higher profit margins increase your net profit, so you want to focus on getting more of those types of jobs.
 Figure out which type of job brings you the highest profit margin and concentrate on getting those jobs.
 Set monthly targets for yourself and your team so everyone knows what the priorities are.